-- To collect, maintain and analyze data on transportation within the DMATS area for facilitating transportation planning and decision making. - To use information derived from analysis of data in modeling and other activities to promote national transportation planning. - To promote better understanding of transportation patterns and trends among member jurisdictions and general public. - To maintain data on low-income and minority populations to support environmental justice, outreach and analysis. - To respond to requests for information from local, state and private agencies and members of the public.
+- To collect, maintain and analyze data on transportation within the DMATS area for facilitating transportation planning and decision making. - To use information derived from analysis of data in modeling and other activities to promote national transportation planning. - To promote better understanding of transportation patterns and trends among member jurisdictions and general public. - To maintain data on demographic composition to support spatial justice, outreach and analysis. - To respond to requests for information from local, state and private agencies and members of the public.